 3.12.4 The referee may, at their discretion, allow the competitor to complete any runs that they have missed whilst changing horses.
 When deciding whether to allow this, the referee shall consider the extent to which the change was required as a result of the rider’s fault.

 4.0 Personal Conduct

 4.1 All competitors, supporting staff (including but not limited to coaches, grooms and team managers) and spectators shall conduct themselves in a sportsmanlike fashion.
-Unacceptable behaviour on the part of spectators or supporting staff may result in penalties against the competitor to whom the offenders relate.
+Unacceptable behavior on the part of spectators or supporting staff may result in penalties against the competitor to whom the offenders relate.

 4.2 Unnecessarily rough or cruel handling of the horses is forbidden.
 Penalties may be imposed as in rule 4.1 above.

 4.3 Alcoholic drinks are prohibited in the start and finish areas, as well as in any area that is being used for shooting or riding.

 4.4 No competitor shall consume any alcohol until they have concluded their riding and shooting for the day.